Ale32bit/SwitchChat/README.md

 * afk_return - Get player that came back from AFK.
 Returns Player
 * login - Fired when successfully authenticated.
 * closing - The server is closing and the client will try to reconnect.
 Returns Object `{reason, closeReason}`
+* _error - Fired when the server sends an error.
+(Appended with _ because it would end the process otherwise)
 * reconnect - Fired when the WebSocket connection is being reestablished.
 * ws_error - Fired when the WebSocket connection errored.
 Returns error
 * ws_message - Get raw JSON messages from the WebSocket connection.
 Returns Object